aquasecurity/kube-hunter/README.md

 _If you want to use pyinstaller/py2exe you need to first run the install_imports.py script._
 ### Container
-Aqua Security maintains a containerised version of kube-hunter at `aquasec/kube-hunter`.
+Aqua Security maintains a containerized version of kube-hunter at `aquasec/kube-hunter`.
 This container includes this source code, plus an additional (closed source) reporting plugin for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com).
 Please note that running the `aquasec/kube-hunter` container and uploading reports data are subject to additional [terms and conditions](https://kube-hunter.aquasec.com/eula.html).

-The Dockerfile in this repository allows you to build a containerised version without the reporting plugin.
+The Dockerfile in this repository allows you to build a containerized version without the reporting plugin.

 If you run the kube-hunter container with the host network it will be able to probe all the interfaces on the host: